Great Salem fire of 1914

-The Great Salem fire of June 25, 1914, destroyed 1,376 buildings and made over 18,000 people homeless or jobless in Salem, Massachusetts, U.S.
+The Great Salem fire of 1914, on June 25–26, destroyed 1,376 buildings and made over 18,000 people homeless or jobless in Salem, Massachusetts, U.S.

-It was among the last of the great industrial fires that plagued North American cities in the 19th century.
+It was among the last of the great industrial fires that plagued North American cities during the 19th century into the early 20th century.
 Of the families it affected – burning homes or the breadwinner's workplace – 43% were Franco-American.
 Because so many people were left jobless after the city's largest employer burned down, the fire encouraged the creation of the United States Employment Service.

 Before the fire

-Franklin H. Wentworth agitated for more fire protection.
+Franklin H. Wentworth, a Salem Councilman, agitated for more fire protection.
 In an article in the Salem Evening News (March 29, 1910, page 7), he called Salem, "in Danger of Destruction by Fire".

 He felt that the main fire danger was to the downtown business district.

 The article included a map of all downtown buildings and their type of materials.

-Mr. Wentworth, a Salem Councilman, introduced an order that would have required all new or replacement roof coverings to be non-combustible.
+Wentworth introduced an order that would have required all new or replacement roof coverings to be non-combustible.
 He argued that this was as important as buying new engines or hiring new firemen.
 After a big fire, many of the working class would have to live in tents, he warned.

 Wentworth was accused of serving only the interest of the insurance industry, and the amendment did not pass.
 Wentworth later became secretary of the National Board of Fire Underwriters.